 Limoncello – referred to in northern Italy more often as limoncino – is a lemon liqueur that originated in southern Italy, especially along the coast of Amalfi.
 A liqueur combines alcohol (usually a grain or neutral, i.e. tasteless, spirit) with flavorings such as fruits, herbs or other aromatics.
 It’s also often sweetened, usually with sugar, and limoncello is no different.

 The traditional limoncello recipe call for nothing more than lemon zest, neutral spirits and a simple syrup.
 Uncomplicated enough to make at home, delicious enough to serve to guests.

 Origin tales differ greatly as to how limoncello came about, but there is no doubt that it emerged from southern Italy and surrounding regions about one hundred years ago.
 It’s traditionally made strictly from the Sorrento lemons that grow exclusively along the Amalfi coast.
 Of course you can use any lemons available to you, and Meyer lemons especially provide an excellent substitution.

 Limoncello is actually quite easy to make from home.
 And you only need four ingredients: lemons, alcohol, water and sugar.
-Tradition calls, of course, for those Sorrento lemons first and foremost.
+Tradition calls, of course, for those Sorrento lemons first and foremost, but if you are in the US you can replace them with Meyer lemons.
 You’ll also need to find a strong grain alcohol, such as Everclear, which you’ll later dilute with the simple syrup.